 These credit card rewards usually take the form of points on your purchases.
-Earn enough of these points, and you can exchange them for things like cash, airline tickets, gift cards, and more.
+If you earn enough of these points, you can exchange them for things like cash, airline tickets, gift cards, and more.

-Some credit cards also offer cash bonuses when you spend a certain amount in a specific time frame―like $10,000 in the first six months after opening your card.
+Some credit cards even offer cash bonuses when you spend a certain amount in a specific time frame―like $10,000 in the first six months after opening your card.

-Depending on how you spend, these credit card rewards programs can really add up.
+Depending on your spending habits, these credit card rewards programs can really add up.
 In fact, these rewards programs are one of the biggest advantages credit cards have over lines of credit.